BeardoMattix/90-Day-Reset/README.md

 ## Instructions

-- List number of characters required for password generation
+- Input number of characters required for password generation in the field box
 - For special characters, toggle on if needed.
 - For numerical characters, toggle on if needed.
 - For uppercase alphabet characters, toggle on if needed.